MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 Yes, the Internet Explorer 11 desktop application will be retired and go out of support on June 15, 2022.
 To see what’s in scope, see [Lifecycle FAQ - Internet Explorer](/lifecycle/faq/internet-explorer-microsoft-edge).
 The same IE11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.
 To learn more, read [The future of Internet Explorer on Windows 10 is in Microsoft Edge](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/).

-### How can I debug my legacy application while using IE mode on Microsoft Edge?

-You can use IEChooser to launch the Internet Explorer DevTools to debug the content of your IE mode tabs.
-To use IEChooser, follow these steps:

-1. Open IEChooser.
-   - Open the Run dialog box.
-For example, press the `Windows logo key` + `R`.
-   - Enter `%systemroot%\system32\f12\IEChooser.exe`, and then select **Ok**.
-2. In IEChooser, select the entry for the IE mode tab.

-### Can I test a site in Microsoft Edge while it is configured to open IE mode in the Enterprise Mode Site List?

-Yes, while you are modernizing your legacy sites, you can test IE mode configured applications on Microsoft Edge.
-To test these apps you can configure the [InternetExplorerModeTabInEdgeModeAllowed](/deployedge/microsoft-edge-policies#internetexplorermodetabinedgemodeallowed) policy.
-If you enable this policy, your users can open IE mode sites in Microsoft Edge by selecting **Settings and more** (the ellipses icon ...) > **More Tools** > **Open sites in Edge mode**.

 ### Can I use "View in File Explorer" in SharePoint Online on Microsoft Edge?

 Starting with Microsoft Edge version 95, you can enable the **View in File Explorer** capability for SharePoint Online Modern Document Libraries.
 For this experience to be visible and work for your users, you will need to enable the Microsoft Edge ["Configure the View in File Explorer feature for SharePoint pages in Microsoft Edge"](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) policy and update your SharePoint Online tenant configuration.
 Learn more: [View SharePoint files with File Explorer in Microsoft Edge - SharePoint in Microsoft 365 | Microsoft Docs](/SharePoint/sharepoint-view-in-edge).